Radiation pattern and source size of particles in nanoplasmonic fusion: Introduction

-Proton and heavier ion acceleration by intensive laser beam is well studied by the ponderomotive force and by the Target Normal Sheath Acceleration (TNSA).
-Using these techniques even medical cancer treatment was envisaged for quite some time.
-Recently the unique method was propose to apply resonant plasmonic nano-rod antennas for the regulation of local absorption of the laser beam energy and momentum.
-This method by the NAPLIFE collaboration \cite{CsEA2020} opened new possibilities.
-With two sided irradiation in one dimensional geopetry it will ensure rapid, stable ignition avoiding the Rayleigh-Taylor instability \cite{CsKP18}.
 Using the Laser Wake Field Acceleration (LWFA) large number of electrons as plasmonic excitation may attract collectively protons (or other ions) to large energies.
 Furthermore, in the two colliding laser beam wake field collider (LWFC) configuration \cite{LWFC}, the emitted protons are dominantly directed in the direction of the Electric field of the laser beam, (which is linearly polarized).
 For this we need the LWFC configuration and the LWFA mechanism for the proton (or ion) acceleration.
 The direction of the Electric field is orthogonal to the detection of the laser irradiation.

+The PIC calculation is performed for electrons, and protons accelerated by them.
+The p+11B fusion reaction and the particles created are not modeled in this simulation, but according to our experience, nanorod antennas accelerate heavier ions similarly.
+The PIC method thus describes the average collective motion of the particles.
+In the method we use (and refer to), the method we use, and we usually add the local thermal MB distribution to this.
+Since in the present case we want to avoid thermalization, we approximate the non-thermal distribution with the non-thermal CJ distribution instead of the thermal MB distribution.
+Here we only demonstrate this, but we do not perform the calculation of the two-particle correlation function for protons either, we only illustrate what the correlation function would be without collective flow and assuming local thermal equilibrium.

-The plasmonic nano-rod antennas serve as resonant accelerator modules, which accelerate neighbouring protons (or ions) with the LWFA mechanism, Fig. \ref{FWFA-angle}.
+The plasmonic nano-rod antennas serve as resonant accelerator modules, which accelerate neighbouring protons (or ions) with the LWFA mechanism, Fig. \ref{angle}.
 The one-sided irradiation from the left to the right, i.e. in the $z-$ direction transfers considerable amount of momentum to the protons and electrons, which is clearly shown in the $\pm z$ asymmetry of the distribution.